 Dr Kathryn Rix, Assistant Editor of the Commons 1832-1868 Section continues with our blog series to commemorate those MPs who died during the First World War.
 Today we remember Percy Archer Clive of the Grenadier Guards and MP for South Herefordshire…

 On 5 April 1918 Percy Archer Clive became the twentieth MP or former MP to die while serving with the forces during the First World War.
-As his memorial in Hereford Cathedral records, he ‘died a gallant death’, being killed at the village of Bucquoy in northern France ‘in the act of rescuing a fallen comrade’.
+His memorial in Hereford Cathedral records that he ‘died a gallant death’, being killed at the village of Bucquoy in northern France ‘in the act of rescuing a fallen comrade’.
 He was shot while conferring with an officer commanding a neighbouring battalion, who had been wounded.
 The other officer, Captain Sutton, was rescued by stretcher bearers and survived.

 Clive’s great-great-grandfather was a first cousin of the 1st Baron Clive, better known as Clive of India.
 Several generations of the family had served in Parliament, including Clive’s great-grandfather, Edward Bolton Clive (1765-1845), who sat for Hereford, 1826-45, a seat later represented by Clive’s great-uncle George (1806-80).
 Edward Bolton Clive had estates in Herefordshire, Warwickshire and Ireland, most of which passed to Clive’s grandfather, Rev. Archer Clive, and then to Clive’s father, Charles Meysey Bolton Clive, who died when Clive was ten years old.